New Year's Day (U2 song): Music video

-The video was one of their first to see heavy rotation on MTV.
-It was filmed in Sälen and Mora, Sweden in December 1982 and directed by Meiert Avis.
-The band only appeared in the performance scenes of the video as it was filmed in the dead of the Swedish winter.
-U2 guitarist Edge said in the official U2 biography that the four people riding on horseback in the video that appeared to be the four U2 members were in fact four Swedish teenage girls disguised as the members of U2 riding on horseback with masks over their faces, because the band were frozen from shooting the video in sub-freezing temperatures the day before.
-Their biography states that Bono refused to wear any headgear despite the cold weather and had a lot of trouble mouthing the lyrics.
-The video also features footage of Soviet troops advancing in winter during World War II.
+The video was one of their first to be played frequently on MTV.
+It was filmed in December 1982 in Sälen and Mora, Sweden, and directed by Meiert Avis.
+The band only appeared in the performance scenes of the video, for it was filmed in the depth of the Swedish winter.
+U2 guitarist Edge said in the band's official biography that the four people riding on horseback in the video who appeared to be the members of U2 were in fact four Swedish teenage girls with masks over their faces as disguises – employed because the band were frozen from shooting the video in sub-freezing temperatures on the previous day.
+The biography says Bono refused to wear any headgear despite the cold weather, and had a lot of trouble mouthing the lyrics.
+The video includes footage of Soviet troops advancing in winter during World War II.

 U2 allowed free-of-charge use of this song in a spot prepared by the European Commission.
-This clip published on YouTube shows a transformation of Poland in the last 20 years mixed with short scenes from today's Warsaw seen from a perspective of a 20-year-old woman.
+This clip, published on YouTube, shows a transformation of Poland in the last 20 years, mixed with short scenes from today's Warsaw seen from a perspective of a 20-year-old woman.

 Live performances

 "New Year's Day", U2's seventh-most frequently performed live song, has been a standard on every U2 tour since its debut on 1 December 1982 at the first show of the War Tour's Pre-Tour.
-However, the Innocence + Experience tour only featured three performances of the song.
+However, the Innocence + Experience Tour only featured three performances of the song.

 In concert, the Edge switches between piano and guitar during the song.
-In 1980s performances, he used a Fender Stratocaster and a Yamaha CP70 electric grand piano.
-During the 1990s and 2000s, he has alternated between a Gibson Les Paul Custom and Les Paul Standard.
-The Les Paul the Edge used to write this song was sold for charity.
-Until the Elevation Tour, Clayton normally used a chorus effect on his bass guitar for this song live.
-In the Top of the Pops performance, Bono is seen playing guitar.
+In 1980s performances he used a Fender Stratocaster and a Yamaha CP70 electric grand piano.
+During the 1990s and 2000s he alternated between a Gibson Les Paul Custom and Les Paul Standard.
+The Les Paul that the Edge used during the writing of "New Year's Day" was sold for charity.
+Until the Elevation Tour, Clayton normally used a chorus effect on his bass guitar when performing this song live.

 "New Year's Day" has appeared on many of U2's concert video releases including 1983's U2 Live at Red Rocks: Under a Blood Red Sky, Zoo TV: Live from Sydney, PopMart: Live from Mexico City, U2 Go Home: Live from Slane Castle, Vertigo 2005: Live from Chicago, Live from Paris, and U2 3D.

-U2 has never performed in concert the B-side of "New Year's Day", "Treasure (Whatever Happened to Pete the Chop?)", although they played an early version known simply as "Pete the Chop" at some concerts in 1980.
+U2 have never performed in concert the B-side of "New Year's Day", "Treasure (Whatever Happened to Pete the Chop?)", although they played an early version known simply as "Pete the Chop" at some concerts in 1980.

 When the band played "New Year's Day" during the Vertigo Tour performance at Silesian Stadium in Poland, the crowd surprised the band when the lower sections waved red-coloured items while other sections waved white, creating the Polish flag.
 This was repeated during the U2 360° Tour at the same venue.